 - A belief in Academic Reflection assumes the importance of intellect, knowledge, and reason.
 The School of Education is a place of inquiry and scholarship in the liberal and professional arts. - A belief in Collaborative Learning assumes the importance of active participation and mutual responsibility among faculty, students, and constituent communities.
-The School of a purposeful activity that advances global citizenship and a just society.
+The School of Education fosters learning and teaching. - A belief in Social Justice assumes the importance of education as a major pathway toward the values of democracy and equity.
+The School of Education promotes lifelong learning as a purposeful activity that advances global citizenship and a just society.